Specification for I3C Vendor-Specific Extended Capabilities

 Operation

-TTI is used to handle generic Read-Type and Write-Type transactions sent by the Active Controller on the I3C bus.
+TTI is used to handle generic Read-Type and Write-Type transactions sent by the Standby Controller on the I3C bus.
 In this mode, software is responsible for servicing TX and RX queues based on the interrupt signals.

 There are 5 queues to communicate between the bus and the register interface:

-• IBI queue to buffer data which will be written to the Bus as an In-Band Interrupt
+• TTI IBI queue to buffer data which will be written to the Bus as an In-Band Interrupt

 Bus Read Transaction